 - When the affected is pressed, foul drainage oozes from the cyst

-- Painless dome-like construction
+- Lastly, painless dome-like construction

 - Apply warm compress on the cyst.
-Soak a clean washcloth in hot water at least 37-40 C or 100 F. wring out excess water and apply to the area for at least 10-30 minutes until the cyst dries up.
+Generally, soak a clean washcloth in hot water at least 37-40 C or 100 F. wring out excess water and apply to the area for at least 10-30 minutes until the cyst dries up.
 Heat dilates the blood for proper flow of blood in the area.
 It also flushes out inflammatory exudates and waste products from the swelling.
 Another alternative is using a hot water bottle or a heating pad and wrapped using a damp towel before placing to the area to prevent burn.
 The heat and moisture can relieve the lump.

 - If the lump starts to drain pus, cover it with a bandage to keep the material from spreading.
 Change bandage every day.